Polymathh/-HeartfeltCode/README.md

 # LoveLetterJS

 A sweet and interactive Valentine's Day e-card created using HTML, CSS, and JavaScript.
 Perfect for sending a personalized message to your loved one!
+A charming and engaging Valentine's Day e-card built with HTML, CSS, and JavaScript—ideal for sharing a heartfelt message with your loved one!

 ## Features